nicolaiskogheim/somegitconflicts/1_mini/README.md

 before `git merge feature`, you can run `git merge --abort`.
 Warning: This will undo the merge, and all changes you may have done while in this state to tracked files.
+*Note*: The `--abort` option was introduced somewhere after in Git 1.7, so if you are doing these exercises on the ifi servers, you must use `git reset --hard` to abort the merge and discard changes.

 If you did abort the merge, make sure you merge again, to create the conflict.